slopezpereyra/slopezpereyra.github.io/_posts/2023-05-21-Anaximandro.md

 say, insofar as the whole matter is still obscure to me, and the more I advance with these notes the more I mistrust my own conclusions.
 I should prefer to close my notes on Anaximander here and resume them in another period of my life, when some of these ideas have matured in my mind.
-I am contempt to have put in writing that which was coming in my mind as I restudied presocratic philosophy.
+I am contempt with having put in writing all that which was coming to my mind as I restudied Presocratic philosophy.